OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class05-Lifecycles.md

 The team has been using the new Lifecycle for a while and it's been working fine, up until now.

 Our users want the ability to add filters to the random quote generator, allowing them to pick quotes on certain topics or from different people.
-The development team has split into two sub-teams, a "filters" sub-team who will work closely with some BETA testers on the new feature, and a "core" sub-team, who will work on other features and general bug-fixes.
+The development team has split into two sub-teams, a "filters" sub-team who will work closely with small group of BETA users on the new feature, and a "core" sub-team, who will work on other features and general bug-fixes.

 In order to support this, our sub-teams have agreed on a branching strategy.
 All work associated with the "filters" feature will live on a 'filters' branch, and all other work will live on the 'main' branch.